Please be sure to read all of our Rules and Regulations to accompany the application process.

 Aselia Con’s Artist Alley does have a waiting list.
 Any artists that do not purchase their badge + table by the deadline will forfeit their space and it will be given to the next available artist on the waiting list.
 All artists on the waiting list have two weeks to purchase their badge + table.

-On July 15, there will be a link to a Google Form Application posted here, and all social medias.
+- On August 21, there will be a link to a Google Form Application posted here and all social medias.

 Why are sign ups much stricter this year than previous years?